My father rarely spoke about his wartime experiences.

 There was one notable exception.

-Dad often spoke about an incident that occurred during his time in New Guinea.
-He survived when a jeep in which he was a passenger left a mountain road and tumbled 450 feet (137 metres) into the valley below.
+He often spoke about an incident that occurred during his time in New Guinea.
+Miraculously, he survived when a jeep in which he was a passenger left a mountain road and tumbled 450 feet (137 metres) into the valley below.
+But he was one of the lucky ones.
+Three men died; two survived.

 Not every casualty in war is due to armed conflict.
 Some deaths and injuries are accidental.